 \section{Implementation Details}

-All experiments are conducted on 16 Nvidia A100 80GB GPUs.
-The learning rate is $3e-6$ and the group size $G$ is $6$.
-We use Adam as our optimizer and set beta to 0.95, and we set the batch size to 96(6 per GPU for one prompt).
+All experiments are conducted on 16 NVIDIA A100 80GB GPUs.
+The learning rate is set as $3e-6$ and the group size $G$ set as is $6$.
+We utilize Adam as our optimizer and set beta to 0.95, and we set the batch size to 96 (6 rollouts per GPU for one prompt).

-During training, we find that it is more sensitive if we remove the KL constraint.
-Specifically, when we use the KL constraint, we can set our learning rate at $5e-6$, while at most $3e-6$ when removing KL.
+During training, we find that it is more sensitive when we remove the KL divergence constraint.
+Specifically, when we use the KL constraint, we can set the learning rate as $5e-6$, while at most $3e-6$ when removing the KL divergence constraint.
 The training will be collapsed if we set a learning rate of $5e-6$ and remove the KL constraint at the same time.